Private Electric Lines

 There are set intervals between inspections of PALs – normally no later than 37 months, or under some circumstances, not exceeding five years from the date of the previous inspection.

-An inspection may reveal that defects exist and maintenance is required on a PAL on your property.
-If this is the case, the electricity distribution business will provide you with written notice of the maintenance work required to be carried out.
+An inspection may reveal that defects exist and repairs, maintenance or substantial reconstruction is required on a PAL on your property.
+If this is the case, the electricity distribution business will provide you with written notice of the work required to be carried out (Defect Notice).
+Further re-inspections may then re-occur to check / verify that any defects have been addressed.

-If you do not comply with requests from your distribution business to rectify the identified defects, the distribution company may escalate and refer the case to ESV.
+If an owner does not comply with requests from your distribution business to rectify the identified defects, the distribution company may escalate and refer the case to ESV.

 The legislation associated with PALs defines the point of supply and confirms your responsibility for maintenance of your private electric lines, including the need to keep trees clear of these lines.